elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 iex> :observer.start()
 ```

-> When running `iex` inside a project with `iex -S mix`, `observer` won't be available as a dependency.
+> When running `iex` inside a project with `iex -S mix`, `observer` won't be available as a dependency from Elixir v1.15.
 To do so, you will need to call the following functions before:
 >
 > ```elixir
 > iex> Mix.ensure_application!(:wx)